spren9er/tilez/README.md

 These components have the same props available as a basic **Tile** component (except for [stack](#props_stack) property).

+### Layering Tiles

+Assuming no stack is given for a tile, then all children tiles will be layered.
+They share the same coordinate space like their parent tile.
+Also, they are rendered in the specified order.
+Thus, first tile will be displayed in the back, last tile in the front.

 ### Tile Layouts

 Layouts can be described in a declarative way, by defining props of nested tiles.
 Here is an example of a simple layout